-A standard diploma will be awarded if the student has met the requirements outlined in the chart, Graduation Options on page 92.
+A standard diploma will be awarded if the student has met the requirements outlined in Appendix D, Graduation Options.
 The purpose of the standard diploma is to certify satisfactory completion of the high school program and to certify that the student has met all district and state standards required for graduation.